etnichols/etnichols.github.io/data/blog/redtire-forms.md

 ---
-title: RedTire Application Forms
+title: 'RedTire Application Forms'
-date: "2016-08-06T00:12:03.000Z"
+date: '2016-08-06'
-tags:
+tags: ['project']
-- HTML/CSS
-- project
-draft: false
-author: Evan Nichols
+summary: 'Creating simple application forms using HTML, CSS + PHP.'
-type: 'project'
+type: Blog
 ---

 [KU RedTire][7] is a business owner successor program with the goal of matching retiring Kansas business owners University of Kansas graduates and alums who have the expertise and ambition to run those businesses.
 The company is run by Denton Zeeman and Wally Meyer, two KU Business School Professors.
 Heavily involved in the [KU Catalyst Program][1], Wally has served as an incredible mentor to me these past two years.
 Wally wanted simplify the application process for retiring and aspiring business owners.
 The Redtire website previously had only PDF versions of the two forms available to applicants, which they would have to download, fill out, scan and then resubmit via email.
 I set out to convert the PDFs into responsive online forms.